Library¶

 Since normalization in floating-point arithmetic is a critical operation, the Cpu0 hardware provides clz (count leading zeros) and clo (count leading ones) instructions to speed up the normalization process.

 The compiler-rt library implements floating-point multiplication by handling special cases like NaN and \(\infty\) in the same way as described in the implementation above.
-It also uses clz and clo instructions to accelerate normalization, as shown below:
+It also uses clz and clo instructions to accelerate normalization.

 ~/llvm/debug/compiler-rt/lib/builtins/fp_lib.h